StormFireFox1/Refuge/content/post/2019-01-20-the-life-stack.md

 ![Cronometer daily entry and stuff.](/public/img/cronometer-daily-entry.jpg)

----
+* * *

-# Time
+## Time

-To be frank, I've found that, even if I'm at my laptop working, I waste time by drifting off on Reddit or YouTube or even working on other things.
-So, the best way to handle that is to take the 15 minutes a day I spend inserting food entries in Cronometer and also check on my activity for the day.
+To be fr.replyShow=function(est way to handle that is to take the 15 minutes a day I spend inserting food entries in Cronometer and also check on my activity for the day.
 This way, I can make sure I'm staying on track with completing all the tasks I have on hand during the day.
 The best way to do that is with timetables, and the best automated time-tracking application is [RescueTime](http://rescuetime.com/), but to be frank, it's not open-source and there's been some data privacy scandals with them, so I went the open-source approach and picked [ActivityWatch](https://github.com/ActivityWatch/activitywatch), which